eclipse/upm/docs/knownlimitations.md

  on the Intel Edison boards.
  * **Grove 3-Axis Digital Gyroscope** (ITG-3200) is not compatible with the Intel Edison Arduino board but will work with the Mini-breakout.
- * **Grove 3-Axis Digital Accelerometer** (ADXL345) only works with the Intel Edison Arduino board when powered from the 3.3V line.
+ * **Grove 3-Axis Digital Accelerometer +/-16g** (ADXL345) only works with the
+ Intel Edison Arduino board when powered from the 3.3V line.
  * **Grove 3-Axis Digital Compass** (HMC5883L) reports inaccurate values at 5V
  on the Intel Edison Arduino board and newer revisions might not work at all.
  Use 3.3V or the Mini-breakout.